mdashad0/Car-Rental/README.md

-# 🚗 CarRental - Luxury Car Rental Platform
+# 🚗 CarRental - Luxury Car Rental Platform:

 A full-stack car rental web application built with React, Node.js, Express, and MongoDB.
 Users can browse, search, and book luxury cars, while car owners can list and manage their vehicles.